Manaslu Circuit Trek

 Day 15: Back Up Day

-This is back up day in case of any delay in the trek due to unforeseen circumstances.
+This is back up day of our Manaslu Circuit trek just in case of any delay in the trek due to unforeseen circumstances.

 Activity: Back Up Day